lenskit/mooc.lenskit.org/setup.md

 Mac setup is pretty much the same, with the added wrinkle of installing a separate Java for IntelliJ to use.

-1. Install [Java 6 for Mac](https://support.apple.com/kb/DL1572).
-This is the Java that will run IntelliJ.

-2. Install the JDK using the latest installer from <http://java.oracle.com>.
+1. Install the JDK using the latest installer from <http://java.oracle.com>.
 You need to download a JDK installer for J2SE; a JRE installer is not sufficient.
 This is the Java that you will use to run LensKit.

-3. [Download IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and drag the application to your Applications folder.
+2. [Download IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and drag the application to your Applications folder.

-4. Set up your Java environment in IntelliJ:
+3. Set up your Java environment in IntelliJ:

     1. Launch IntelliJ
     2. In the startup screen, pick 'Configure' -> 'Project Defaults' -> 'Project Structure'